Are cockapoos high maintenance?

 There is no doubt that Cockapoos are extremely intelligent.
 The poodle and cocker spaniel, two of the most intelligent dog breeds, appear to have produced an equally clever hybrid.
 As a result, they learn quickly, and you can train them to perform nearly any task.

-However, you must grasp their unique personality and way of thinking to get along with your Cockapoo.
+However, it would be best to grasp their unique personality and way of thinking to get along with your Cockapoo.

 However, boredom is a troublesome side of this intelligence.
 Make sure you have plenty of activities for your Cockapoo before getting one.
 These dogs require physical and intellectual engagement to avoid behavioural and psychological problems.

 Sometimes owners can get annoyed with their pets because they demand so much time and energy.
-However, owners such as this haven’t researched what would be the best breed for them and their needs.
-It’s a mismatch because what they need is a dog breed a lot calmer and less demanding than a Cockapoo.
+However, owners like this haven’t researched the best breed for them and their needs.
+It’s a mismatch because they need a much calmer and less demanding dog breed than a Cockapoo.

 Cockapoos’ aggression or other destructive tendencies are not overly prevalent, but they can occur if the dog is neglected, mistreated, sick, or not given enough exercise and socialization opportunities.